VHNAMAH/SAMPLES/README.md

 ### WELCOME
 This is a master repository for all code snippets, samples and demo content from conferences and meetups.

-I have classified each code sample into its own branch:
+Each code sample has been filed into its own branch:
 - Cognitive Services (UWP)
 - Azure Global Bootcamps
 - Krakathon (Questions)